vsrinivas/fuchsia/docs/modular/manifests/action_template.md

 Nouns give names to individual or sets of [`Entity`](../entity.md) references passed between `Modules` at runtime.

-Each noun declared in a `verb` definition must have the following properties:
+Each noun declared in an `action` definition must have the following properties:

 * `name`: limited to the following characters: `[a-zA-Z0-9_]`
 * `direction`: any of `input`, `output` and `input/output`.